vimeo/vimeo.py/README.md

 ```

 Note:  This will make it the active picture for all users this way.
 The `activate` keyword argument defaults to `False`, so without it you will need to activate the picture yourself.

+# Legacy Python Library

+An earlier version of this library used a more complicated ORM syntax.
+This library is still available from this github repo via the [orm-tornado](https://github.com/vimeo/vimeo.py/releases/tag/orm-tornado) tag.